bomatson/manatee/README.md

   script(type='text/javascript' src='http://js.leapmotion.com/leap-plugins-0.1.3.js')
 ````

 Once I could get the manatees swimming locally again, I created a Procfile with `web node web.js` and a package.json file.
 From there, I ran `heroku create` and `git push heroku master`.
 Before I knew it, I could swim with manatees over the live web!
-You can see the app running on heroku here: http://manatee-swim.herokuapp.com/
+[You can see the app running on heroku here](http://manatee-swim.herokuapp.com/)

 ###Next Steps